chasminimus/paper-planes/DEVELOPMENT.md

 ## Setup

 I set out by trying to understand how to set up a 3D system in OpenFrameworks.
 It turns out, one of the examples they included does just that.
 The example was a swarm of particles bound by the spring force with different camera views.
 I mimicked the class structure of this example in my initial design of the project: there is a `Flock` class that subclasses the `ofNode` class so it has basic drawing capabilities as well as other nice features that nodes can have, such as the ability to be focused on by an `ofEasyCam`.
-The `Flock` class has subclasses that hold vectors for position, velocity, and acceleration.
+The `Flock` class has subclasses for the particles which hold vectors for position, velocity, and acceleration.

 ## 3D Things in 3D Space